 The children will continue to develop their fine and gross motor skills through a range of activities including PE lessons and our 'Funky Fingers' sessions.
 We will focus on developing muscle tension and accuracy using the Real PE scheme.
-We will focus on developing balancing, jumping, hopping, running, speed, agility, dodging, skipping and co-ordination using the Get Set 4 PE scheme.
 Funky fingers will include activities such as cutting out shapes, cutting playdough using a knife and fork and pencil control activities.